AliNisarAhmed/my-notes/Data Intensive Applications/7 - Transactions.md

 By contrast, in the context of ACID, atomicity is _not_ about concurrency.
 - It does not describe what happens if several processes try to access the same data at the same time, because that is covered under the letter _I_, for _isolation_

-Rather, ACID atomicity describes what happens if a client wants to make several writes, but a fault occurs after some of the writes have been processed, for example, a process crashes, a network connection is interrupted, a disk becomes full, or some integrity constraint is violated.
+**Rather, ACID atomicity describes what happens if a client wants to make several writes, but a fault occurs after some of the writes have been processed**, for example, a process crashes, a network connection is interrupted, a disk becomes full, or some integrity constraint is violated.
 - If the writes are grouped together into an atomic transaction, and the transaction cannot be completed (_committed_) due to a fault, then the transaction is _aborted_ and the database must discard or undo any writes it has made so far in that transaction.
 - if a transaction was aborted, the application can be sure that it didn’t change anything, so it can safely be retried.